stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

         us returned.
 This is useful when analysing a large number of similar data sets in order to build a table of fitting results.
     -   *output="report"*
         A python object representing the fitting reult is returned.
+    -   *output="data"*
+        A copy for the data file itself is returned - this is most useful when used in conjunction with :py:class:`Stoner.DataFolder`
     -   *oputput="full"*
         As much infromation about the fit as can be extracted from the fitting algorithm is returned.